Days Four and Five

 In other news, it is 42 degrees Fahrenheit outside today.

-The snow is melting and the cardinals are exited.
+The snow is melting and the cardinals are excited.

 Carpe Diem.